Decision Making in Monopoly using a Hybrid Deep Reinforcement Learning Approach: Background

 Solving an MDP yields a policy $\pi : \mathcal{S} \rightarrow \mathcal{A} $, which is a mapping from states to actions.
 An optimal policy $\pi^*$ maximizes the expected sum of rewards.
 Reinforcement Learning (RL) is a popular approach to solve an MDP \cite{sutton2018reinforcement} without explicit specification of the transition probabilities.
 In RL, an agent interacts with the environment in discrete time steps in order to learn the optimal policy through trial and error.

-Due to the complexity of the Monopoly environment and the large state and action space it imposes, traditional RL methods like Q-learning \cite{watkins1992q} or REINFORCE \cite{williams1992simple} cannot be directly applied.
-DRL \cite{arulkumaran2017deep} makes use of deep neural networks to approximate the optimal policy or the value function to deal with the limitations of traditional methods.
+DRL \cite{arulkumaran2017deep} makes use of deep neural networks to approximate the optimal policy or the value function to deal with the limitations of traditional RL methods.
 The use of deep neural networks as function approximators enables powerful generalization but requires critical decisions about representations.
 Poor design choices can result in estimates that diverge from the optimal policy \cite{baird1995residual, whiteson2006evolutionary, fujimoto2018addressing}.
 Existing model-free DRL methods are broadly characterized into \textit{policy gradient} and \textit{value-based} methods.

 Policy gradient methods use deep networks to optimize the policy directly.
 Such methods are useful for physical control where the action space is continuous.
 Some popular policy gradient methods are Deep deterministic policy gradient (DDPG) \cite{lillicrap2015continuous}, asynchronous advantage actor-critic (A3C) \cite{mnih2016asynchronous}, trust region policy optimization (TRPO) \cite{schulman2015trust}, proximal policy optimization (PPO) \cite{schulman2017proximal}.